A delicious take on the famous Italian Caprese Salad with a simple basil dressing.

 I’ve shared a little bit about our trip to Italy this Spring and how inspired I’ve been by Italian ingredients and cuisine.
 We were able to take a few cooking classes in the cities we stayed in and our favorite was a class in Siena.
 The class was in the upstairs kitchen of a farmhouse owned by a very lively Italian grandma.

 Authentic Italian products have made such a difference in my cooking.
-Especially for salad dressings, as salads have been my go-to lunch lately!
+Especially for salad dressings – and that certainly holds true for the dressings for this caprese salad.

 So how do you know if a product is an authentic Italian product?
 Simple!
 The label on the product will say “Made in Italy.”
 A lot of products are “Italian-sounding,” or “Italian-looking” but aren’t really made in Italy.
 By giving labels a quick check you can be sure you’re getting the best authentic Italian ingredients!
 If the products are genuine and authentically Italian you know you’re getting a high quality product!
 You can learn more about Italian products on ItalianMade.com